 The library boasts a collection of around 400 books detailing the world of Moomin along with the country of Finland.
 You can freely pick them up and read at the desks, while also trying out some Finnish board games.

-For those feeling a tad peckish, the library also serves scrumptious bread and original blend coffee.
+The library also serves delicious bread and original blend coffee.

 The back of the cafe has an outdoor space to relish your treats with Moominhouse in the background.